Vascular and Interventional Radiology Fellowship

-The Vascular and Interventional Radiology Fellowship provides a broad range of diagnostic and therapeutic vascular and nonvascular experience while allowing participation in a variety of cases, both as primary operator and as instructor and supervisor to residents performing cases.
+The Vascular and Interventional Radiology Fellowship provides a range of diagnostic and therapeutic vascular and nonvascular experience while allowing participation in a variety of cases, both as primary operator and as instructor and supervisor to residents performing cases.
 Additional experience is provided in MR angiography and CT angiography diagnostic exams.

-The variety of cases encountered during the Fellowship is extensive and includes the evaluation and treatment of:
+The cases encountered during the Fellowship are extensive and include the evaluation and treatment of:

 - Peripheral vascular disease